-4.1.9 Vice President of Technology and Innovation
+4.1.9 Vice President of Global Learning and Innovation

-The Vice President of Technology and Innovation serves on the President's Cabinet, reports to the President, and is responsible for the following areas.
+The Vice President of Global Learning and Innovation serves on the President's Cabinet, reports to the President, and is responsible for the following areas.

-- 1. Information Technology Operations
+- 1. Information Technology and Innovation

 - 2. Advertising for and Acquisition of Online Students

 - 3. ORU Bible Institute

-4.1.9.1 Director of Information Technology Operations
+4.1.9.1 Associate Vice President of Global Learning and Innovation

-The Director of Information Technology Operations performs the following functions.
+The Associate Vice President of Global Learning and Innovation performs the following functions.

 - 1. Provides strategic leadership of technology throughout campus to meet University goals - 2.
 Ensures academic technology needs and environments are provided by maintaining contact and communication with all academic deans - 3.
 Oversees system analysis, programming, computer operations, networks, and University computers - 4.
 Maintains continuous control of all reporting areas through management reports and direct supervision - 5.
 Confers with and advises subordinates regarding administrative policies and procedures, technical direction, and priorities - 6.
 Is responsible for all personnel, administrative, and information technology-related problems - 7.
 Is responsible for overall effectiveness and completion of goals for Information Technology activities - 8.
 Is responsible for budget development and administration and for development and implementation of Information Technology policies, objectives, and long-range strategies - 9.
-Reports on long-range plans, projects, and performance - 10.
-Reports to the Vice President of Technology and Innovation
+Reports to the Vice President of Global Learning and Innovation

-4.1.9.2 Coordinator of the ORU Bible Institute
+4.1.9.2 Associate Vice President of Global Learning and Innovation

-In assisting the Vice President of Technology and Innovation, the coordinator performs the following functions.
+The Associate Vice President of Global Learning and Innovation performs the following functions.